Copyright status of The Wonderful Wizard of Oz and related works in the United States: Alexander Volkov

 Alexander Volkov's six Oz books were published in the Soviet Union, so they are subject to Russian copyright law.
 The first book – The Wizard of the Emerald City – was published in 1939, when The Wizard of Oz was still copyrighted.
-The Wizard of the Emerald City is an adaptation of The Wizard of Oz, borrowing liberally from the original book without even crediting Baum.
+The Wizard of the Emerald City is an adaptation of The Wizard of Oz, borrowing liberally from the original book.

 The subsequent four books were published between 1963 and 1970, and the last one – The Secret of the Deserted Castle – was published in 1982.
 At the time of publication, The Wizard of Oz and The Land of Oz were in the public domain, but the other Oz books were still copyrighted.
 However, Volkov's books are mostly original sequels to The Wizard of the Emerald City, so whether they are infringing or not is difficult to say.
 Barely any of the elements from later Oz books are featured in Volkov's works, so most likely they were not infringing.

 The Soviet Union did not have international copyright relations until 1973, when it joined the 1971 Paris version of the Universal Copyright Convention.
 This meant that when The Secret of the Deserted Castle was published in 1982, it was automatically copyrighted in the United States.
 However, the UCC did not work retroactively, so Volkov's first five works were not copyrighted in the US.

 Russia joined the Berne convention in 1995, which ensured that the US and Russia (and all other member countries) had to retroactively recognize all existing copyrights in the opposite countries.
 That included Volkov's first five books, which were now copyrighted under US law.

 The copyright lasts for seventy years after the author's death in Russia, as of a 2004 amendment.
 Volkov died in 1977, so all of his books will enter the public domain in 2048.
 In the meantime, other Russian authors are continuing Volkov's Oz series, much as American authors posthumously continued Baum's series.
 Volkov's works received faithful and legitimate English translations by Peter Blystone in 1991, 1993, and 2007.